History of the Egyptian parliament

 Parliamentary life in Egypt has been a mark of Egyptian civilizations along its history.
-In modern history, parliamentary life started as early as 1824 while representative parliamentary life did not start until 1866.
+In modern Egypt, parliamentary life started as early as 1824 while representative parliamentary life did not start until 1866.
 In 2016, Egypt celebrated the 150th anniversary of Parliamentary life in their country.

 As of 2019, Parliament of Egypt is bicameral, made up of the House of Representatives as the lower house and the Senate as the upper house.

-Pre-1923 history
+Early history

 Egypt is known for beginning the earliest administrative and legislative codes in history.
 Throughout its history, formidable human cultures and civilizations offered the most advanced form of governance and management.

-The Pharaonic civilization laid the groundwork of governance and management.
+The Egyptian Civilization laid the groundwork of governance and management.
 The Pharaoh, on top of the state hierarchy, appointed high-ranking government officials.
 A viable system of government has been in force ever since the third and fourth dynasties, several codes were unleashed; some were related to limited working hours of peasants while others combatted forced labor and other tiring jobs.

 After Alexander the Great had invaded Egypt in 330 B.C., the Hellenistic era began, mixing between the Egyptian and the Greek civilizations.
 After his death, the Ptolemy era began only to be overthrown by the Romans.

 Although Roman rule was bitter, Egyptians had retained most of their respective traditions, rules, and norms until Christianity spread in the first half of the first century, with the church largely sharing in the sustainability of intrinsic habits and customs.

+Middle ages

 During the Islamic era, governance and legislation were principally drawn from the Qur'an and the Sunnah based on the formula of consultation sûra being one of the fundamental principles of Islamic law.
 When Cairo became the capital of the Fatimid Caliphate (969–1171) governance and legislation had developed.
 Furthermore, the city of Cairo became the capital of Egypt and the Islamic Caliphate.